 Dispersed interactions across host and pathogen genomes

 Using co-transcriptome GWA, we identified 25 trans-eQTL hotspots dispersed across the genome that modulate either the host or pathogen transcriptomes.
 This contrasts with previous cross-species eQTL studies, which identified one or only a few cross-species eQTL hotspots (Wu, Cai et al. 2015, Guo, Fudali et al. 2017).
-Further, most of the genetic variation detected in our study is distal to the affected transcripts, i.e. located in trans.
+Further, most of the genetic variation detected in our study is distant from the affected transcripts, i.e. located in trans.
 These trans-eQTL hotspots are linked to the expression variation for five major B. cinerea trans- co-expression networks with genes dispersed across the genome (Zhang, Corwin et al. 2018).
 In particular, the eQTL hotspots influenced the expression of many genes from the previously identified B. cinerea trans-co-expression networks (vesicle/virulence, translation/growth, exocytosis regulation, peptidase).
-Interestingly, the majority of the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.
+Interestingly, the candidate polymorphisms are spread throughout the genome and the detected eQTL hotspots are not in regions of the genome with outlier levels of genetic variation.
 This contrasts with what might be expected in filamentous fungi that have multiple-speed genomes.
 In these fungi, diverse fungal virulence effectors are enriched in regions of the genome containing repetitive sequences and transposable elements (Dong, Raffaele et al. 2015).
 These regions show enhanced rates of mutation and polymorphism while the rest of the genome shows slower evolutionary rates.
 If this pattern defined variation in the current system, it would predict clustering of the great majority of eGWA hits to a few locations, rather than distribution of eGWA across the genome as was found.
 It will require conducting a similar analysis in the multi-speed genome filamentous fungi to test whether eQTL in a pathogen with a multi-speed genome truly cluster within the highly polymorphic regions.
-These findings together provide evidence for polygenic trans-regulation of gene expression in B. cinerea virulence interactions that then coalesces around specific transcriptional modules to influence virulence.
+These findings together provide evidence for polygenic trans-regulation of gene expression in B. cinerea interactions that then coalesces around specific transcriptional modules to influence virulence.

 Complications in detection of cis-acting loci

 The vast majority of eQTL studies identify a dominant signature of cis-acting loci.
 However, in B. cinerea, the dominant pattern was one of trans-eQTL with few detected cis-eQTL.
 A deeper investigation suggested that this may be due to genetic factors that complicate our ability to identify the cis-acting SNPs.
 B. cinerea has high haplotype diversity, and in the three gene clusters investigated, there were potential rare cis-acting variants that fall below the minor allele cutoff for GWA.
-The identified cis-acting variants were often deletions, which further complicate the ability to identify a cis-eQTL signature by creating allelic heterogeneity and by introducing non-SNP variation that is missed by the GWA algorithm.
+The identified cis-acting variants were often deletions, which further complicate the ability to identify a cis-eQTL signature by introducing non-SNP variation that is missed by the GWA algorithm.
+This may account for additional undetected trans-eQTL as well.
 To fully understand the pattern of potential cis-acting loci in B. cinerea would require a deeper investigation of structural variation by incorporating long-read sequencing.
+Future GWA with a larger sample of diverse pathogen isolates and deeper sequencing would assist with identifying these cis-eQTL.
 Additionally, the GWA algorithms would need to be written to allow for simultaneous use of both SNP and presence/ absence polymorphism data; one option is to code deletions as an additional state for each genotyped variant (Wang, Roux et al. 2018).
 This does suggest that there is likely a significant fraction of undetected cis-eQTLs within B. cinerea, caused by the high polymorphism rate within this species.

 Polygenic modules and pleiotropy in cross-species eQTL